United Kingdom in the Soviet–Afghan War: Into the Soviet Republics

 The UK's role in the conflict entailed direct military involvement not only in Afghanistan but the Central Asian republics of the Soviet Union.
-From 1984 in conjunction with the CIA and ISI, MI6 helped organise and execute "scores" of guerrilla-style attacks.
-These included rocket attacks on villages in Tajikistan and raids on Soviet airfields, troop supplies and convoys in Uzbekistan which flowed through these areas, some 25 kilometres in these territories.
+From 1984 in conjunction with the CIA and ISI, MI6 helped organize and execute "scores" of guerrilla-style attacks.
+These included rocket attacks on villages in Tajikistan and raids on Soviet airfields, troop supplies and convoys in Uzbekistan which flowed through these areas, some 25 kilometers in these territories.

 These were the first direct Western attacks on the Soviet Union since the 1950s and they reached their peak in 1986.
 MI6 directly remitted money into an account of Pakistani leader of Jamaat-e-Islami Qazi Hussain Ahmad who had close links with Hekmatyar & Massoud.
 MI6's aim was for Ahmad to spread radical and anti-Soviet Islamic literature in the Soviet republics in the hope of rebellions against their Communist governments.
 These went as far as Chechnya and Bosnia.
 The uprisings did not occur but the Soviets were concerned about potential uprisings during the war and even threatened retaliation with bombings in Pakistan.

 Pakistan's ISI requested limpet mines from Britain in the hope of attacking Soviet transport barges on the South bank of the Amu Darya River.
 MI6 facilitated the attacks which included the Limpets.
 In this they were successful in destroying a number of barges as well as damaging the bridge pylons spanning the river near Termez.